rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

 1. assume directions of current,
 2. write equations for KCL for junctions,
 3. write equations for KVL for loops, and
 4. solve for currents.
-If you get a negative value for a current, the actual direction of current flow is opposite to what you assumed in 1.
+If the value for a current is negative, the actual direction of current flow is opposite to what you assumed in 1.

 To apply KVL, draw a closed loop and choose a direction to step around the loop.

 1. If stepping around the loop requires a step across a battery with emf $\mathcal{E}$ and the $-$ side is encountered first, the voltage change is $+\mathcal{E}$.
 If the $+$ side is encountered first, the voltage change is $-\mathcal{E}$. _The direction of current through the battery does not matter._

-2. If stepping around the loop requires a step across a resistor $R$ and the direction of current $I$ through the resistor is the same as the step direction, the voltage change is $-IR$.
+2. If stepping around the loop requires a step across a resistor $R$ and the assumed direction of current $I$ through the resistor is the same as the step direction, the voltage change is $-IR$.
 If the current is opposite the step direction, the voltage change is $+IR$.

 A common error is to assume every loop equation requires an emf.

 **Note on Equivalent Resistances**

 You may have already had experience solving for currents in circuits using equivalent resistances.
 In this activity, do not use equivalent resistances unless asked.
-The motivation is that you will better understand their interpretation and derivation after solving for currents without using equivalent resistances.
+The motivation is that you will better understand their interpretation and derivation after solving for currents without using them.

 \ifsolutions
 \else